 06 of 10

-An Elephant Calf Often Sucks its Trunk for Comfort
+An Elephant Calf Often Sucks Its Trunk for Comfort

 Elephant calves are amongst the most adorable of all baby safari animals, with their tiny trunks and a light covering of fine orange fuzz.
 Elephant babies are often seen sucking their trunks, in the same way that a human baby might suck its thumb.
 This is a natural reflex, and a source of comfort in between feeding sessions.
 Trunk-sucking is sometimes seen in older elephants, too, especially when they are uncertain of their surroundings.
 Of course, an elephant's trunk is more than a glorified pacifier.
 With more than 40,000 different muscles, it is incredibly dextrous.
-It is used to breathe, smell, touch, drink, eat and communicate.
+It is used to breathe, smell, touch, drink, eat, and communicate.
 It can pull down trees, or be used to pick up something as delicate as a tiny twig.
-When crossing deep rivers, and elephant can even use its trunk as a built-in snorkel.
+When crossing deep rivers, an elephant can even use its trunk as a built-in snorkel.

 07 of 10